Official Programme for the Charitabl. Impact Stage at SXSW Sydney 2025

 This session brings together three powerhouse women who've each taken radically different paths to making impact — and proves that philanthropy is not a one-size-fits-all game.

-2:00 - 2:30 — Workshop +
+2:00 - 2:30 — Turning Fear Into Fuel: The Future of Climate Advocacy +

 3:00 - 4:00 — A Pandemic Of Loneliness +